By: Anya Chabria

 Hamilton somehow managed to knock me off my feet while I was nestled into my seat.
 As if the songs and instrumentals aren’t explosive enough, the choreography and set design tie it together, creating a show with intricately-woven layers.
 If you’re like me, and you like analyzing things (my books tend to contain more sticky notes than pages), the little details make Hamilton so incredibly overwhelming.
 You realize how the simplicity of the stage emphasizes the performers, how the rotating tables represent time, how the scene for “My Shot” actually has a bartender and couples in the background, how women started and ended Hamilton’s story, how the sophistication of Washington’s and Angelica’s raps change when they’re in public or under stress, how Elizabeth Schuyler Hamilton actually fits the hero archetype better than her husband does.
 You notice all of this and so much more, and you resist the urge to pull out a notepad.
-You just let the nuance wash over you, drinking it all end.
+You just let the nuance wash over you, and drink it all in.

 In the show, you can detect commentary on exigency, particularly as it relates to activism.
 The titular character, Alexander Hamilton, is passionate to the point of abrasion and is willing to take risks to fight for his beliefs.
 His counterpart Aaron Burr, on the other hand, prefers to wait for the right moment.
 However, towards the second Act, Burr realizes that those who take chances are the ones who get ahead.
 Time is an especially important concept in modern-day.
 In periods of social activism, is it the right time to hold a strike, to lead a protest, to write a poem?
 Hamilton might have some answers that resonate with a younger audience.
 The play also tackles activism on many levels: feminism, abolitionism, the revolutionary war.
 We’re left wondering about the ways we’ve advanced, and how we’ve stayed the same.
 In other words, the show forces us to “Look at where we are, and look at where we started.”